Mufliheen86/Remote-Employee-Monitoring-System/README.md

 ### Step 1: Install External Python Modules

-Click the `"module"` file to download and install the required external Python modules.
+Click the `"double click to install all extenal modules.py"` file to download and install the required external Python modules.

 ### Step 2: Install the Employee-Side Application